eclipse-theia/theia-website/src/docs/authoring_vscode_extensions.md

 ## Prerequisites for Running VS Code Extensions in Theia

-To enable Theia's support for VS Code extensions, you'll need to add `@theia/plugin-ext-vscode` as a dependency.
+To enable Theia's support for VS Code extensions in order to use your own extensions or third-party VS Code extensions in your Theia application, you'll need to add `@theia/plugin-ext-vscode` as a dependency.
 Typically, this is done in your browser or electron application package.

 ```json